ibm-cloud-docs/vpc/vpn-onprem-fortigate.md

    ![FortiGate connection IPsec proposal](images/vpn-fortigate-configure-ipsec-proposal.png){: caption="Figure 4: FortiGate connection IPsec proposal" caption-side="bottom"}

-When connecting FortiGate to a third-party VPN peer, Phase 1 authentication might fail if the local ID is sent in the wrong format.
+When you connect FortiGate to a third-party VPN peer, Phase 1 authentication might fail if the local ID is sent in the wrong format.
 By default, FortiGate sends its local ID as a fully qualified domain name (FQDN), even if an IP address is configured.
 However, some third-party VPN gateways expect the local ID in IP address format instead.
 A mismatch in identity types might cause the VPN tunnel to fail with the error: `AUTHENTICATION_FAILED`.
 On the peer side, logs might show this error: `Failed to locate an item in the database – Peer identity type is FQDN`.
 {: note}

 To resolve this error, use the FortiGate CLI and set the `localid-type` to `address` and `localid` to the FortiGate public IP.